 Support 3 = Low – 2*(High-PP)

-After the main pivot point is calculated; using the most recent candlestick’s typical price ((High + Low + Close) / 3), you can proceed with calculating possible support and resistance levels.
+After the main pivot point is calculated using the most recent candlestick’s typical price ((High + Low + Close) / 3), you can work out possible support and resistance levels.

 The pivot point, in combination with the support and resistance levels, is an intraday trader’s ‘guide’ to the financial markets.

 The concept states that, when prices float above the defined pivot point, the market is moving in a bullish direction and is likely to continue moving in an upwards direction, and vice versa.
 When the prices go below the pivot point, then the market is bearish and prices will probably move towards a downward direction.

 Long positions opened above the pivot point can potentially meet resistance (R1-resistance level 1), which opens an opportunity for day-traders to lock in potential profits.
 A strong upwards surge above R1, could potentially open the path to more profit opportunities at higher resistance levels (R2 and R3).
 A protective stop-loss below the pivot point is recommended to avoid losses in case of unexpected volatility.

 In the same way, short positions opened below the pivot point can potentially meet support (S1 – support level 1), opening the path for day traders to lock in potential profits.
 A strong downwards surge below S1 could can potentially lead to additional profit opportunities at lower support levels (S2 and S3).
 A protective stop-loss above the pivot point is recommended to avoid additional loses, in case of unexpected volatility.

 Sideways movements are confined between the pivot point and R1, which are potential buying and selling opportunities for range traders, when prices bounce off the pivot point and rebound back from R1.